crasgaitis/looking-glass/README.md

 ## FILE DESCRIPTIONS
 - `yaya/` is a directory of CSV files from the pilot study of eye tracking and EEG data.
 Files are named after what faces were used to generate the stimuli and what % the morph occured at.
+- `eeg/` is a directory of utils to graph/log EEG data from petal.
 - `README.md` is a markdown file (what you're looking at right now) with information on the repository as a whole.
 - `app.py` is the old version of the data collection app which used threads in order to simultaneously collect eeg data, eye tracking data, and display stimuli to the user.
 - `eeg_utils.py` is a utility function file which includes processing and streaming functions for dealing with EEG data.